Classifying minimal vanishing sums of roots of unity: Introduction

 A {\em root of unity} is a complex number $\omega$, some positive integer power of which is equal to $1$.
 This paper studies vanishing sums of roots of unity, i.e., integer combinations where $a_i\in\Z$ and $\omega_i$ are {distinct} roots of unity, {so that the value of the sum} is $0$.
 If each proper sub-sum of such a sum is nonzero, we call \eqref{eq:sorouIntro} {\em minimal}.
 The \emph{weight} of an integer combination of the form \eqref{eq:sorouIntro} is defined to be $\ell_1$-norm of the coefficient vector, i.e., $\sum_i |a_i|$.
 The {\em height} is the $\ell_\infty$-norm, {namely,} $\max_i |a_i|$.

 Vanishing sums of roots of unity naturally arise in a number of areas in algebra \cites{Sch64,Ste08,AS12}, geometry and combinatorics \cite{PR98}, and number theory \cites{CJ76,DZ00,Len79,Man65}; we refer the reader to \cite{LL00} for more details and further references.
 However, they are ubiquitous across many sciences.
-For instance, they recently appeared in operator algebra \cite{JMS14}, nuclear and particle physics \cite{FG14} and approximation theory \cite{CW11}.
+For instance, they {have} appeared in operator algebra \cite{JMS14}, nuclear and particle physics \cite{FG14} and approximation theory \cite{CW11}.
 Mann \cite{Man65} classifies all minimal vanishing sums of roots of unity of weight $\leq7$, Conway and Jones \cite{CJ76} extend this to weight $\leq9$, and Poonen and Rubinstein \cite{PR98} classify the ways in which 12 roots of unity can sum to zero.
 They introduced a notion of {\em type} of a minimal vanishing sum of roots of unity.

-{ Our detailed investigations of vanishing sums of roots of unity grew out of an attempt to prove the Kaplansky-Lvov conjecture in degree 3~\cite{DK:K-L}.
+{ Our detailed investigations of vanishing sums of roots of unity grew out of an attempt to prove the Kaplansky-Lvov conjecture in degree 3.
 We needed a catalog of the minimal vanishing sums of roots of unity.
-It sufficed, for our purpose, to understand their types and their {\em parities}, namely, the number of roots of unity of odd and even order in the vanishing sum.
-Thus, in this paper, we extend the classification of Poonen and Rubenstein~\cite{PR98} by extending the definition of type and cataloging the types and parities of all minimal vanishing sums of roots of unity of weight $\le21$. }
+It {was important}, for our purpose, to understand their types and their {parities}, namely, the number of roots of unity of odd and even order in the vanishing sum.
+Thus, in this paper, we extend the classification of Poonen and Rubinstein~\cite{PR98} by extending the definition of type and {implementing an algorithm that produces, up to weight $21$, a list of types and parities of minimal vanishing sums of roots of unity.
+This list agrees with known classifications up to weight $16$ and suggests a conjectural classification up to weight $21$.} }